 Download the guidance for complaining about a road user charging adjudicator (if your appeal was about congestion charging or the low emission zone)

 If you want to challenge the adjudicator’s decision, under limited circumstances you may be able to seek a ‘review’ or apply to the High Court.
-More details can be found here for appeals before the Parking and Traffic Adjudicators or here for appeals before the Road User Charging Adjudicators.
+More details can be found here for appeals before the Environment and Traffic Adjudicators or here for appeals before the Road User Charging Adjudicators.

 If your complaint relates to the administrative service that supports the tribunal - such as a complaint about the quality of customer service you received, it will be investigated in line with London Councils’ complaints procedure, which can be found on the London Councils website.